Aluminum Vs Titanium, What is difference?

 The corrosion resistance of aluminum can be excellent because a thin surface layer of alumina forms when the bare metal is exposed to air, effectively preventing further oxidation in a process called passivation.
 Aluminum is resistant to air and water, but it is not resistant to all acids and alkalis.

 Titanium is a very corrosion-resistant metal.
 Titanium is also resistant to air and water, but it is more resistant to acid and alkali than aluminum.
+A protective layer of titanium dioxide (TiO₂) forms when titanium reacts with oxygen, which is crucial for its corrosion resistance.

 The corrosion resistance of titanium alloy is much better than that of aluminum alloy when it works in humid atmospheres and seawater.
 The resistance to pitting corrosion, acid corrosion, and stress corrosion are particularly strong; Excellent corrosion resistance to alkali, chloride, chlorine, nitric acid, sulfuric acid, etc.